-century, gave an impulse to the search for national identity in architecture, thswept Europe in the 19 also in the architecture of sacred buildings.
+swept Europe in the 19th century, gave an impulse to the search for national identity in architecture, also in the architecture of sacred buildings.
 The colorful centers of particular ethnic communities produced new national styles: the Neo-Polish, or the Zakopane Style, the Neo-Romanian (the Neo-Brâncoveanu), the Neo-Ukrainian (Neo-Byzantine) as well.

 The emancipation processes, which impacted the Jews, were reflected in ultra-modern trends.
-Many century.
-That same thnew sacred buildings, including synagogues, were constructed in the late 19 period, the old sacred monuments were reconstructed and restored, and expressive features of historical styles or modern trends were applied to them.
+Many new sacred buildings, including synagogues, were constructed in the late 19th century.
+That same period, the old sacred monuments were reconstructed and restored, and expressive features of historical styles or modern trends were applied to them.